Best password manager for seniors in 2026

 These five things cost almost nothing, take a Saturday morning, and put you ahead of roughly 90% of US households.

 Obsidian Ridge sells Ridge Watch and a personal cybersecurity advisory practice.
-We also affiliate-recommend specific consumer tools — 1Password, Bitdefender, Guardio, YubiKey, and others — and may earn a commission when you buy through our links.
-The recommendation comes first; the affiliate relationship is downstream.
-If a product is named here, it is because we would deploy it at our own family's house.
-If we cannot recommend something yet, we say so, even with a deal on the table.
+We recommend specific consumer tools — 1Password, Bitdefender, Guardio, YubiKey, and others — but we do not resell them or earn a commission on them; the recommendation is independent.
+If a product is named here, it is because it fits the risk model we are describing, not because of any commercial relationship.
+If we cannot recommend something yet, we say so.
 (Withdrawn recommendations are documented openly — see the Aura section of the identity protection comparison for one current example.)

 The consumer cybersecurity market has spent two decades being opaque about who pays whom for what.
 The families paying the bills deserve better.